The Pine Creek Community Long-Term Recovery Organization

 Kim Heck, Board Member

-OPERATIONS TEAM — CONTRACTED
+OPERATIONS TEAM — STATEWIDE REPRESENTATIVES

 Scott Cooper, Director of Parish Social Ministries, Catholic Charities Eastern Washington